Dealing with blocked sinks

 If the blockage is particularly bad, you could try bicarbonate of soda and white vinegar prior to the Soda Crystals treatment.
 By pouring bicarbonate of soda (or Soda Crystals) down the drain, followed by white vinegar, the resulting chemical reaction could dislodge some of the debris by agitation.

 AVOIDING THE PROBLEM IN THE FIRST PLACE - Simply put a mugful of Soda Crystals and hot water down your drains each week and you shouldn't have a problem.
 They are biodegradable and can even be used in houses with septic tanks.
+There are other things you can be doing to prevent a blocked drain.

 NB.
 Do not use soda crystals or liquid soda crystals on aluminium or lacquered surfaces.